-The Commission is satisfied that the more preferable draft rule falls within the subject matter about which the Commission may make rules.
-The more preferable draft rule falls within s.
-34 of the NEL as it relates to:
+The Commission is satisfied that the more preferable final rule falls within the subject matter about which the Commission may make rules.
+The more preferable final rule falls within s.
+34 of the NELas it relates to:

 - the operation of the NEM - the activities of persons (including Registered Participants) participating in the NEM or involved in the operation of the national electricity system.